Eystein Young Dingha Junior: Career

 In 2021, he wrote the screenplay for Hidden Dreams, directed by Ngang Romanus for which he received a nomination for Best Screenplay at the Bayelsa Film Festival.
 The film went on to be Cameroon's submission for Best International Film at the 94th Academy Awards.

 In 2022, he released The Planter's Plantation, a musical film that he wrote Produced, directed and starring Nigerian actor Nkem Owoh and the Cameroonian actress Loveline Nimo in the lead roles.
-In 2022, the film won the Ecran d'Or, the highest distinction at the Ecrans Noirs Festival, an annual festival taking place in Yaounde, the capital of Cameroon.
+In 2022, the film won the Ecran d'Or, the highest distinction at the Écrans Noirs Festival, an annual festival taking place in Yaounde, the capital of Cameroon.
 He is the first Cameroonian director to win the award in the 26 years of the festival's existence.
 In October of that year, the film was selected as the country's submission for the Oscar for Best International Film.

 In 2022, Dingha directed the documentary Clando, the exile bus (Clando, le bus de l'exil), about the internally displaced people caused by the ongoing Anglophone Crisis in Cameroon.
 The film is available on Arte.